BJP alleges 'multi-crore panic button scam', AAP says safety measures in buses functioning properly | Politics

 - India

-The BJP on Tuesday alleged a scam of crores of rupees in the name of panic buttons in buses in the national capital, while the AAP dispensation claimed all safety measures were functioning properly.
+The BJP has alleged a scam of crores of rupees in the name of panic buttons in buses in the national capital, while the AAP dispensation claimed all safety measures were functioning properly.

-Following media reports that the Anti-Corruption Bureau is carrying out an audit of panic buttons, Delhi BJP president Virendra Sachdeva said that the Delhi Transport Department has done a scam of crores of rupees in the name of panic buttons.
+Following media reports that the Anti-Corruption Bureau is carrying out an audit of panic buttons, Delhi BJP president Virendra Sachdeva on Tuesday said the Delhi Transport Department has done a scam of crores of rupees in the name of panic buttons.

-Leader of opposition in the Delhi Assembly Ramvir Singh Bidhuri said that a delegation led by Sachdeva would meet the lieutenant governor and submit a memorandum regarding this ''multi-crore panic button scam''.
-He demanded that Transport Minister Kailash Gahlot resign from his post taking moral responsibility till the investigation is going on.
+Leader of opposition in the Delhi Assembly Ramvir Singh Bidhuri said a delegation led by Sachdeva would meet the lieutenant governor and submit a memorandum regarding this ''multi-crore panic button scam''.
+He demanded that Transport Minister Kailash Gahlot's quit his position till the investigation is going on.

 Meanwhile, the Delhi government said it is ''not aware of any formal audit being carried out by the ACB, including whether appropriate technical protocols were being followed while conducting the audit or if the persons carrying the audit were technically qualified to do so''.